aksensi/Canonical-Genetic-Algorithm-for-Multivariate-Equation/README.md

 - Implement the Canonical Genetic Algorithm for the given Multivariate Equation, and produce plots of the best, average, and the worst objective function values in the population for every generation.

 ## About
 - ak_codes has the code file which has comments for reference.
+- CgeneticAlgo is the main code and CrossMuta, bit2num, and evaluationSelect are the defination/functiono codes required so saving them is suggested.
-The input function is predefined and the CGA finds the global maxima of the function and global minima is multiplied with -1.
+- The input function is predefined and the CGA finds the global maxima of the function and global minima if the function is multiplied with -1.
+- The output Graph will different for each time one runs the code but the end point will always be the same.

 ## Author